-Building a scalable Rails app with powerful social features like feeds, notifications and profiles is made much easier with our Stream API.
-Stream API and Rails handles the feeds and keeps you fully in control over the end user experience.
+Building a scalable Rails app with powerful social media features like activity feeds, notifications and profiles is made much easier with our Stream API.
+Stream API and Rails handles the news feeds and keeps you fully in control over the end user experience.

 Aggregated Feeds, Ranked Feeds, feed specific analytics and personalization all help you improve your app's engagement, retention and conversion.
-You can also use Stream to build personalized feeds into your rails app.
+You can also use Stream to build personalized feeds into your Rails app.
 Typical social networks usually require flat timeline based feeds, ability to group feed updates along with simple notifications.
-Stream also offers deep analytics into the engagement of your feed that you can't find anywhere else.
+Stream also offers deep analytics into the engagement of your feed as a service that you can't find anywhere else.

-Working with Stream and the Ruby on Rails framework
+Working with the Stream API and the Ruby on Rails framework

 Many of the most popular social sites on the internet are built with Rails.
 Basecamp (naturally), AirBnB, Github, and Shopify are all great examples.
 Twitter even started out as an RoR application before being shifted to Scala (hint: we love Scala too).